fat-a-lity/RestappDocked/README.md

 Missing out on importing Response from Flask
-Trying to figure out sending of json without having a TypeView error Before dockerising flask app was to run with host and port commands in cmd else default localhost/5000 kicks in dnspython was a library I missed out on.
+Trying to figure out sending of json without having a TypeView error Before dockerising flask app was to run with host and port commands in cmd else default localhost/5000 kicks in dnspython was a library I missed out on
 It had to be added to requirement so necessary change was added to pymongo to include extras Another issue was docker getting in trouble with pip and pip3 An extensive search for the same gave a workaround using IF condition to explicitly specify the correct usage and not get into trouble
-Common errors to be faced when starting crud operations would be Connection Refused (Check host and port default is 0.0.0.0 and 5001) TypeView error (variety of reasons most common being treatment of request response) Method not allowed could have popped up when incorrect operation is used (maybe u specify get method only and tried post)
+Common errors to be faced when starting crud operations would be Connection Refused (Check host and port default is 0.0.0.0 and 5001) TypeView error (variety of reasons most common being treatment of request response) Method not allowed could have popped up when incorrect operation is used (for example to specify get method only in app code and tried post operation)